May 14, 2026

 When to start socialization

-Kittens have a prime socialization window which occurs at 2-7 weeks of age but can extend up to 14 weeks.
+Kittens have a prime socialization window which occurs at two to seven weeks of age but can extend up to 14 weeks.
 During this time, the kitten is most receptive to new experiences.
 You can help boost confidence and reduce the development of fears and phobias by providing kittens with a variety of experiences during these early weeks.

 After the window closes, unfamiliar people, objects and experiences are approached with caution, and the kitten may become fearful.
 In fact, the most common cause of fear and aggression is lack of socialization.

-Keep these interactions short and frequent so as not to overtire the kitten.
+Keep these interactions short and frequent so the kitten does not become overstimulated or tired.

 Create a socialization schedule: